How I Do What I Do

 Why Do I Work in Silk Screen?

-It’s so physical, magical too maybe.
-I love raising my screen to view the outcome.
+It’s physical and I love raising my screen to view the outcome.
 I never tire of that, ever.

 Is It Easy?